tanishm20/dictionary_bot/README.md

 "# dictionary_bot"
-my bot helps to find meaning and images of word also it translates the word in other language you can write like
+my bot helps to find meaning and link of image of word also it translates the word in other language you can write like
 * meaning of rain
 * image of rain